hart-seg-reg/amsaf/amsaf/transform/readme.txt

 Ultrasound:
 	Boolean.
 If True, a necessary float casting will take place when any images are read in.
+	Default is True

 Verbose:
 	Boolean.
-For verbose outputs
+For verbose outputs.
+Default is False

 RAS:
 	Boolean.
 SITK uses LPS coordinates.
 However, some programs, to include Slicer, use RAS.
-	If True, converts the transformation matrix into LPS coordinates
+	If True, converts the transformation matrix into LPS coordinates.
+Default is False

 FileIn:
-	Img file to be read in
+	Image file to be read in

 FileOut:
-	Img file to be read out
+	Image file to be read out

 A11 to A33:
 	For the A matrix, A = [[A11, A12, A13],